gwtproject/gwt-site/src/main/markdown/articles/superdevmode.md

 * When inspecting variables in the Chrome debugger, the field names and values are JavaScript, not Java.

 * Super Dev Mode doesn't support running Java web apps (war files) like Dev Mode.
-In 2.7, you can use Dev Mode and it will automatically start Super Dev Mode, or else you need to run a separate Java servlet engine.
+In 2.7 and above, you can use Dev Mode and it will automatically start Super Dev Mode, or else you need to run a separate Java servlet engine.